Codep0oL/practice/README.md

-these are the code i practiced
+these are the codes i practiced